Now Open: First Client Engagements

 What we mean by that

-A small studio.
+A small engineering studio.
 Founder-attention on every project.
 No dashboards of billable-hour utilization pressuring us to inflate scope.
-No offshore team we've never met writing the code you'll live with for the next decade.
+No offshore team we have never met writing the systems you will live with for the next decade.

 What we are honest about

-If you are a business considering hiring us, that distinction matters.
+If you are a business considering working with us, that distinction matters.
 What you get is not the leftover time of a busy agency.
-What you get is the full attention of founders taking their first client engagements seriously, and pricing the work in a way that lets us do it right.
+What you get is the full attention of engineers taking their first client engagements seriously, and scoping the work in a way that lets us do it right.

 What comes next

-This journal will publish essays roughly every other week, on the things we think about while doing the work: engineering decisions, why we picked certain tools, what we've learned from projects we cannot name yet, and where the industry seems to be going.
+This journal will publish essays on the things we think about while doing the work: engineering decisions, how we approach architecture, what we have learned from projects, and where the industry seems to be going.

 If any of that sounds useful — or if you have a project that might fit — start a conversation.